chkware/chkware.github.io/docs/05-References/051-http-reference.md

 ---

 :::note
-- This page should be use as reference for specification files.
+- This page should be use as reference for http specification files.
 - This page is subject to change.
 It is requested to check this page frequently.
 :::

-Let’s get introduced to the Http specification format.
 The Http specification format is how anyone express a Http request.
 Following is the full reference to write Http specification file.

 Http specification document is a versioned document, meaning there MUST be a `version:` key on the document.